casbin/casbin-website/README.md

 As mentioned above, the `docs/` folder contains the source files for all of the docs in the Casbin website.
 In most cases, you will want to edit the files within this directory.
-If you're adding a new doc or you need to alter the order the docs appear in the sidebar, take a look at the `sidebars.json` file in the `website/` directory.
+If you're adding a new doc or you need to alter the order the docs appear in the sidebar, take a look at the `sidebars.json` file.
 The sidebars file contains a list of document ids that should match those defined in the header metadata (aka frontmatter) of the docs markdown files.

-### Versioned docs

-The Casbin website is versioned as to allow users to go back and see the API reference docs for any given release.
-A new version of the website is generally made whenever there is a new Casbin release.
-When this happens, any changes made to the `docs/` and `website/sidebars.json` files will be copied over to the corresponding location within `website/versioned_docs/` and `website/versioned_sidebars/`.

-> Do not edit the auto-generated files within `versioned_docs/` or
-> `versioned_sidebars/` unless you are sure it is necessary.
-Edits made to older
-> versions will not be propagated to newer versions of the docs.

-Docusaurus keeps track of the list of versions for the site in the `website/versions.json` file.
-The ordering of the versions in this file should be in reverse chronological order.

-#### Cutting a new version

-1.  `cd casbin-website` to go into the project root
-1.  `cd website` to go into the website portion of the project
-1. Run `yarn version <version>` where `<version>` is the new version being released.

 ## Website configuration

 The main config file for the website can be found at `docusaurus.config.js`.
-This file tells Docusaurus [how to build the website](http://docusaurus.io/docs/en/site-config.html).
+This file tells Docusaurus [how to build the website](https://docusaurus.io/docs/configuration).
 Edits to this file are rarely necessary.

 The `src/pages/` subdirectory contains the Casbin components that make up the